-On the other hand, poorly-rested, over tired children may have difficulty falling and staying asleep in the evenings, be cranky or bored, and difficult to manage, inflexible, hyperactive, or have shorter attention spans.
-When they grow older, these children may have stomach issues or headaches, and possibly struggle in school.
+On the other hand, poorly-rested, over tired children may have difficulty falling and staying asleep in the evenings.
+They may be cranky or bored, and difficult to manage.
+Inflexible, hyperactive, or shorter attention spans can also be signs of sleep deprived children.
+When they grow older, these kids may even develop stomach issues, or headaches, and possibly struggle in school.

 The book mentions a number of other strategies that I went on to implement, which I will share in different growth phases: infant, toddler, preschool, and elementary.
 (My oldest child is in elementary school now, so I cannot attest to what may or may not work for adolescence yet.)
 I also want to mention a number of products I used to help my children sleep well.
 I will say, each child is different and sometimes it is a game of trial and error.
 Some of the strategies that worked well with my daughter did not work with my son and I had to find something else to help him get a good night’s sleep.
 The important thing was I didn’t throw in the towel and allow bad sleep habits to form.

 Putting Baby to Sleep [birth-12 months old]

 We live in an older home with radiant heat and no central air conditioning.
 It can be hot in the summer and cold in the winter.
 I use an indoor humidity monitor that reports the room temperature and humidity level so I can keep the room cool/warm enough to promote healthy sleep.
 Children do not sleep well when they are too hot or too cold.
 I have found 70-72 degrees to be a good sleeping temperature with proper sleepwear for the season.
 I also use a portable fan/heater to keep room comfortable and take with us on trips.